Time of Your Life (American TV series)

 Time of Your Life is an American teen drama television series starring Jennifer Love Hewitt that aired for one season on Fox from October 25, 1999 to June 21, 2000.
 A spin-off of Party of Five, the series followed Sarah Reeves Merrin as she moved to New York City to learn more about her biological parents.
 Co-stars included Jennifer Garner, Pauley Perrette and Gina Ravera.
+The series was produced by Keyser/Lippman Productions and Columbia TriStar Television.

 Time of Your Life debuted on Fox on October 25, 1999, but was later put on an indefinite hiatus that ended up lasting five months due to low ratings.
-The series returned to the network in June 2000 as a part of its summer schedule, but was soon officially cancelled.
+The series returned to Fox in June 2000 as a part of its summer schedule, but was soon officially cancelled.
 As a result, the series' final seven episodes remained unaired in the United States, but were later broadcast in several European countries.
 GetTV aired the entire series on October 28, 2021.

 Plot

 The series centers on the new life of Hewitt's character Sarah Reeves Merrin as she moves to New York City to learn more about her biological mother's life there before she bore Sarah, while also searching for her biological father.
 Along the way, Sarah moves into her mother's old apartment and makes a new group of friends.
 Her first friend is her new roommate Romy Sullivan (Jennifer Garner), a struggling actress.